lockfale/Malicious_Containers_Workshop/DC31/Lab Setup.md

 Ngrok will be used for some exercises, so having this step completed ahead of time will be useful.

+You can check if ngrok is working with `ngrok http 80`.

 **8. Do not turn off the VM after setup whilst waiting for the workshop.
 Otherwise you'll lose all the above (ephemeral storage).**